pyLiveNodes/LiveNodes/docs/index.md

 That being said, a node require a platform-specific library or dependency.
 Check the dependencies of the node packages you want to  install!

 Notable cases:
-- Smart-Studio requires PyQTAds, which does currently have no easy installable ARM version
+- LN-Studio requires PyQTAds, which does currently have no easy installable ARM version
 - BioKIT is mainly build for Ubuntu

 ## Citing and Mentioning